halildurmus/win32/PUBLISHING.md

    - Optionally, also run it from Windows 7 to make sure nothing downlevel has failed.
-   - Optionally, test from macOS or Linux to make sure that tests don't run (and fail) on an inappropriate device.
-   - Some tests may fail or be skipped from a SSH window (e.g. credential saving, console buffer info); this is expected.
+   - These tests are also run through CI/CD on GitHub.

 3. Run `dartdoc --enable-experiment=non-nullable` from the root of the repo and make sure that it completes successfully.
 (I do this and the next step from